 Pain and suffering, loss of companionship, or loss of family support systems: The family dynamic often changes after an accident, and the defendant can be held accountable for irrevocable changes they have caused.
 Review everything that occurred after the accident as a lawyer will use this evidence to show how pain and suffering has occurred.
 A judge or jury must see that pain and suffering is part of the victim’s experience.
-Anyone can claim that they suffered, but a lawyer will build a compelling case that proves pain and suffering has occurred.
+Anyone can claim that they suffered, but our Atlantic City car accident lawyers will build a compelling case that proves pain and suffering has occurred.

 Punitive damages: These damages might also be allowed depending on the opinion of the jury or judge.
 If the family settles their case out of court, they cannot recover punitive damages.
 Victims and their families should review these options with their lawyer when deciding if they want to go to court or not.
 The state of New Jersey caps these awards at five times the compensatory damages awarded in the lawsuit or $350,000.

 Review compensation options with a car accident lawyer so that the legal process becomes clear.
 Victims and their families cannot expect a massive payout simply because an accident occurred.
 Their lawyer will go to great lengths to learn the precise amount that the victim has suffered or been inconvenienced, indebted, or disabled.

 Can I File a Wrongful Death Suit?